Can’t work out how to log into your WordPress admin area? This short tutorial shows you how to log into your WP blog.

 How Do I Log Into WordPress? – Quick Tutorial

-If you are a new website administrator, learning your way around your site can sometimes get a little confusing.
+If you are a new website owner, learning your way around your website can sometimes be a little confusing.

-If your website is developed using the WordPress CMS platform, then one of the first things you need to know is how to access your WordPress admin area, as all of your website’s administration tasks are controlled from this section.
+If your website has been built using WordPress, then one of the first things you need to learn is how to access your WordPress admin dashboard, as all of your website’s administrative tasks are performed in this area.

-Depending on the theme your website or blog uses, you may be able to log in directly from your front page.
+Depending on the theme used on your site, you may be able to log in directly from your home page.

-Look for a link that says “Dashboard” or “Log in”.
-On some websites, this link can be found in the Meta section of your site’s sidebar menu …
+Look for a link that says “WP-Dashboard” or “Login”.
+On some sites, the link can be found in the Meta section of the website’s sidebar area …

-If this link is visible on the theme, just click on it …
+If the link is visible on the theme, simply click on it …

-And you will be taken to the WordPress login page.
-Enter your username and password, and then click on the Log In button to access your WP Administration …
+This opens up the WordPress login page.
+Enter your username and password, and click on the Log In button to access your WP Dashboard …

-Note: The “log in” link may not be visible in many WordPress themes.
-If you cannot find the WordPress login link on your website, then you will need to type your WordPress site login URL into your browser.
+Note: The “login” link is hidden in some themes.
+If you cannot find this link on your site, then you will need to type your WordPress site login URL into your web browser.

 - http://www.yourdomain.com/subfolder/wp-login.php (if WordPress is installed in a subfolder of your domain, e.g. “blog”)

-- You can access the login area using this address: http://www.yourdomain.com/wp-admin
+- You can access the login section using this address: http://yourdomain.com/wp-admin

-Note: If the WordPress login page doesn’t come up when you type in one of the above URLs into your web browser, check that the address of your WordPress installation is correct.
+Note: If the login page doesn’t display when you type one of the URLs above into your web browser, check that your WordPress installation address is correct.